paypal/paypal-messaging-components/docs/message-offer-types.md

 | PSG          | SGZP         | pala_single_gtz | Pay As Low As, APR greater than zero                                                |
 | PMZ          | MEZP         | pala_multi_eqz  | Pay As Low As, APR equal to zero                                                    |
 | PMG          | MGZP         | pala_multi_gtz  | Pay As Low As, APR greater than zero                                                |

+\* NIGPL is for local mocking only and has no PStudio message

 ### DE (Germany)